nhathao512/Payment-Service-Management-Module/README.md

 # Subject: Object-oriented Programming

-> Big Assignment of TDTU
+> Big Assignment of Ton Duc Thang University

-This assignment is graded by machine according to test cases and has plagiarism check.
-But I got 10 points for the above exercise.
+This assignment is machine graded based on test cases and has plagiarism check.
+This assignment helps me understand more about object oriented programming in Java.
+Of course, I got 10 for this assignment.